-For more than a century, Aurora Cooperative, a grain marketer and agricultural supplier, has been a partner in the success of agriculture in its market area.
-Serving Nebraska and surrounding states, the cooperative operates locations in 31 communities in south-central Nebraska and northern Kansas.
-It employs 475 full-time employees, and provides products and services to its 4,500 patron owners.
+For more than a century, Aurora Cooperative, a grain marketer and agricultural supplier, has been a partner in the success of agriculture in its part of the world.
+Serving Nebraska and surrounding states, the cooperative operates locations in 31 communities in south central Nebraska and northern Kansas.
+It employs 475, and provides quality, competitive products and services to its 4,500 grower members.

-The firm brings in approximately $700 million in annual sales across its four core businesses: grain, agronomy, feed and energy.
+The cooperative brings in approximately $700 million in annual sales across its four core businesses: grain, agronomy, feed and energy.

-The grain division handles 80 million bushels annually within a network of 19 elevators, all but one located in Nebraska.
-Keeping in line with the firm’s commitment to innovations, the cooperative took a fresh look at the static storage of grain, and has put greater emphasis on the high-velocity movement of grain in and out of its facilities.
+Its grain division handles 80 million bushels annually within a network of 19 elevators, all but one located in Nebraska.
+Keeping in line with the firm’s commitment to innovations, the cooperative took a fresh look at the static storage of grain, and has shifted toward the high-velocity movement of grain in, grain out of facilities.

-“Every year our grain customers exceed expectations with their ability to produce crops at ever-increasing yield levels,” says Mark Cleveland, head of Aurora Cooperative’s grain operations.
+“The Aurora Cooperative’s grain customers are class-leading in their ability to produce crops at an ever-increasing yield level,” says Mark Cleveland, head of Aurora Cooperative’s grain operations.
 To keep up with this growth, the company has sought out to solidify grain markets for its customers.

 In February 2010, the cooperative announced its plan to expand its grain storage, drying and handling capabilities at its three railroad terminals located at Sedan, Grand Island and Aurora (West), NE.
 The goal of the $11 million expansion is simple: To access existing and emerging grain markets — especially global export markets — through ports in the Pacific Northwest, West Coast and Gulf of Mexico.

-“[This expansion] is further evidence of the leadership, vision and determination of the patrons of the Aurora Cooperative — the American farmers — who make this company the market-leading entity that it is today,” says George Hohwieler, president and CEO, Aurora Cooperative.
+“[This expansion] is further evidence of the leadership, vision and determination of the patrons of the Aurora Cooperative — the American farmers — who make this company the market-leading entity that it is today,” Cleveland says.
 The message an investment of this scale sends to its members: We’re here for you, and we’re here to stay.